jo2048/floorball_stats_frontend/README.md

 ## Floorball stats

-HTML / CSS / JAVASCRIPT frontend to draw charts from data fetched from https://www.floorballbelgium.be/
+HTML / CSS / TYPESCRIPT frontend to draw charts from data fetched from https://www.floorballbelgium.be/

 Hosted with cloudflare pages https://belgium-floorball-stats.pages.dev/